bufbuild/vscode-buf/README.md

 ## Features

-- Code navigation: Jump to a symbol's declaration and check references to a symbol.
+- **Code navigation and documentation hovers**: Jump to or quickly glance a message or service's definition.
-- Autocompletion: Get code completion for symbols as you code through [IntelliSense][intellisense].
+- **Autocompletion**: Get code completion as you type through [IntelliSense][intellisense].
-- Syntax highlighting:
-- Documentation hovers: Peek at a symbol's documentation

-Go-to definition and go-to references for `.proto` symbols.
-- Autocompletion: Completion results for `.proto` symbols using [IntelliSense][intellisense].
-- Syntax highlighting: Protobuf specific color and styling for code.
-- Documentation hovers: Documentation for definitions when hovering a reference.
-- Formatting: Formats `.proto` files on-save.
+- **Formatting**: Formats `.proto` files on-save.
+- **Syntax highlighting**: Code styling that provides clarity on Protobuf keywords and identifiers.
-- Diagnostics: Annotations and highlights for build and lint errors.
+- **Diagnostics**: Get highlights and feedback on build and lint errors as you code.

 ![Preview features](./preview.gif)

-In addition to integrated editing features, the extension provides commands through the `buf` CLI.
-These commands are accessible by opening the [Command Palette][command-palette], `Ctrl/Cmd+Shift+P`.
+This extension doesn't stop at editing: open the [Command Palette][command-palette] (`Ctrl/Cmd+Shift+P`) to quickly run common tasks through `buf` like `buf generate`.
 See the [full list of commands](#commands) provided by this extension.

-## Requirements

-- Visual Studio Code 1.95 or newer (or editors compatible with VS Code 1.90+ APIs)

 ## Getting Started

+This extension is requires Visual Studio Code 1.95 or newer (or editors compatible with VS Code 1.95+ APIs).

 [Install the latest version via the VS Code marketplace][vs-code-marketplace].
+And that's all you need to get started!

-You do not need to install the Buf CLI to use this extension.
+This extension does not require you to have the Buf CLI already installed.
 By default, the extension uses the Buf CLI from your system `$PATH`.
 If `buf` isn't found on your `$PATH`, the extension automatically downloads and installs the latest version to its own storage directory.

 ## Community and Support